From Escapism to Realism: Manifesting Universes with Mathematical Objects

 (C) Cyberspaces die with corporate platforms, when Linden Lab changed Second Life's banking policies in 2007, a virtual bank run destroyed millions in virtual property value.

 Shared fictions will become increasingly sophisticated - generative simulations connected to our sensorium with AI and BCI technologies.
 However, they will always require escapism to inhabit because they depend on belief to exist and are never unanimously accepted like physical reality.
-As a result of the escapism, fictions remain dissolvable, risky to invest in, and fundamentally separate from reality2.
+As a result of the escapism, fictions remain dissolvable, risky to invest in, and fundamentally separate from reality.

 II.
-Mathematical Platonism
+Mathematical Realism

 Mathematical platonism offers a solution.
-It asserts that mathematical objects exist objectively and independently of belief; this allows them to achieve unanimous acceptance on par with physical reality3.
+It asserts that mathematical objects exist objectively and independently of belief; this allows them to achieve unanimous acceptance on par with physical reality.
 As shown in Figure 4, these objects have long been used to represent physical reality and successfully act within it, often when shared fictions failed.

 Figure 4.
 The transition from fictional to mathematical representation of physical reality.